SimonP2207/RaJePy/README.md

   -c, --clobber         Overwrite any data products/files present
 ```

-### `JetModel` class
-The purpose of the `JetModel` class is to initialise and calculate the physical model grid for an ionised jet.

-JetModel's `__init__` method takes one compulsory argument, `params`, and two optional keyword-arguments, `verbose` and `log`:
-- `params` : Full path to the model parameters file, an example for which is `RaJePy/files/example-model-params.py` (see a full description below)
-- `verbose`: Boolean determining if on an execution of JetModel's class/instance methods, verbose output to the terminal is wanted.
-Default is `True`.
-- `log`: Full path to an optional log file containing a detailed log of all of an instance's method outputs. `None` by default.

-For the initialisation of the jet model's physical parameters and their values in each grid cell, the analytical, power law-based approach of [Reynolds (1986)](https://ui.adsabs.harvard.edu/abs/1986ApJ...304..713R/abstract) is used.
-Those parameters described in that work form the basis of the input parameters required to define a jet model in `RaJePy`.

 #### Model parameter file
 For the model parameter file, a full-working example is given in `RaJePy/files/example-model-params.py` which contains the following: